-Update Time Enable or disable to allow an NTP server on the Internet to synchronize Using an NTP the time and date with your router.
-If you enable this option, select Server: an NTP server from the drop-down menu.
+Update Time Enable or disable to allow an NTP server on the Internet to Using an NTP synchronize the time and date with your router.
+If you enable this Server: option, select an NTP server from the drop-down menu.
 To configure the router's time and date manually, disable this option and use the drop-down menus that appear to input the time and date.

-To configure and manage your schedules, click Schedule and refer to Schedule on page <?>.
+To configure and manage your schedules, click Schedule and refer to page 65.